Rapid Asynchronous Plurality Consensus: Plurality Consensus with Two Choices

 Clearly, $X$ consists of two disjoint subsets $X = \hat{X} \cup X^*$, defined as

-The set $\hat{X}$ consists of all nodes which change their opinion to \C from any other color except for nodes in $\C^*$.
-The set $X^*$ contains the remaining nodes in $\C^*$ which change their opinion to \C. Analogously to $X$, let $Y$ be the set of nodes which change their opinion from \C to any other color in $P$, that is,
+The set $\hat{X}$ consists of all nodes changing their opinion to \C from any other color except $\C^*$.
+The set $X^*$ contains the remaining nodes in $\C^*$ changing their opinion to \C. Analogously to $X$, let $Y$ be the set of nodes changing their opinion from \C to any other color in $P$, that is,

 Again, we have $Y = \hat{Y} \cup Y^*$ which are defined as